How to Make Smoked Mac and Cheese

 In a large cast iron skillet, melt butter over medium-low heat.
 When butter is melted, add flour and whisk constantly for 1-2 minutes.
 While whisking, add in warm milk and Dijon mustard.
 Cook for one more minute until thickened and smooth.
 Turn off the heat.

-3. Add seasonings and cheeses to finish sauce.
+3. Add seasonings and cheeses to finish the sauce.

 With the heat off, whisk in the onion powder, garlic powder, 1/2 teaspoon of smoked paprika, salt, and pepper.
 Stir in the mild cheddar, sharp cheddar, asiago, and gouda cheeses until melted.